muditshukla3/course-api/readme.md

-This is a sample spring boot rest api project with apache derby as inmemory DB.
+This is a sample spring boot rest api project with apache derby as in memory DB.